What is IOMMU?

 - Enable VT-d

-- Set Control IOMMU Pre-boot behavior to Enable IOMMU during boot or equivalent
+- Set Control IOMMU Pre-boot Behavior → Enable IOMMU during boot

 MSI Motherboards